awaragi/jest-supertest-starter/README.md

 * Ensure that the existing test/spec are still passing (TTD for Testing :) )

 ## Handling multiple target environments
+Use <src/env/> folder to setup multiple target environments.
+Setup reference to those environments in your
-Use targets section in <package.json> file to setup multiple environments.
-These variables are then used in the various test:* scripts to setup environment variables used by API client and library functions
+<package.json> by prefixing TARGET=xxx in your test:* scripts.
+These variables can be used in the various API client
+and library functions

 ## Steps to create an API and its associated tests
 * See <test/feature-one/users.spec.js> for logical progression of tests from explicit to api to parameterised